yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 1. **Search String**

-   This is a search string and is used to filter logs on the basis of simple search strings
+   This is a search string and is used to filter logs on the basis of simple search strings.
+It is single or a combination of strings enclosed in double inverted commas.
+Multiple strings can be combined in an  `AND` operation using `&&`.

+   Examples

+   `"new user"`

+   `"new user" && "create account"`

 2. **Filed to be parsed**